Without Prejudice

 Summary

-War changes the internal world, transforms the perception of life, values and attitudes of respondents.
-Although people adapt to new realities, it is emotionally difficult for them to re-evaluate their beliefs.
+War changes the respondents' inner worlds, transforms their perception of life, values, and attitudes.
+Although people adapt to new realities, emotionally it remains difficult to re-evaluate their beliefs.

 Here are a few key points that highlight the changes: